ameba23/metadb-core/README.md

 - `name` a string to identify yourself on the network (eg: 'alice')
 - `feedName` is an optional name for the feed (allowing multiple feeds on one machine for debugging purposes)

+## Issues
+- exiftool started as a child process.  a native library would be better

 ## TODO
+- tests!
 - a web interface (choo?) served to localhost
 - run with 'forever' for swarming?
 - private requests with `private-box`